yinwang0/rubysonar/README.md

-### If the build is broken

-I haven't yet set up releases, so I push working copies of the builds that I don't see problems so far to the `target` directory as a "stable" version.
-If the current build is broken or buggy, please grab that snapshot instead.
-And of course, filing an issue is appreciated.

 ### System Requirements

-* Python 2.7.x is recommended (Python <= 2.5 does not work, Python 2.6 works for
-  some people but not all)

-* Python 3.x if you have Python3 files
+* irb

-PySonar2 uses CPython interpreter to parse Python code, so please make sure you have `python` or `python3` installed and pointed to by the `PATH` environment variable.
-If you have them in different names, please make symbol links.
+RubySonar uses the `irb` interpreter to parse Ruby code, so please make sure you have it installed and pointed to by the `PATH` environment variable.

-`PYTHONPATH` environment variable is used for locating the Python standard libraries.
-It is important to point it to the correct Python library, for example

-    export PYTHONPATH=/usr/lib/python2.7

-If this is not set up correctly, you may find suboptimal results.

 ### How to use

-PySonar2 is mainly designed as a library for Python IDEs and other developer tools, so its interface may not be as appealing as an end-user tool, but for your understanding of the library's capabilities, a reasonably nice demo program has been built (all features added by Steve Yegge, all bugs added by Yin Wang).
+RubySonar is mainly designed as a library for IDEs and other developer tools, so its interface may not be as appealing as an end-user tool, but for your understanding of the library's capabilities, a reasonably nice demo program has been built.

-Now you can build a simple "code-browser" of the Python 2.7 standard library with the following command line:
+You can build a simple "code-browser" of your ruby code with the following command line:

-    java -jar target/pysonar-2.0-SNAPSHOT.jar /usr/lib/python2.7 ./html
+    java -jar target/rubysonar-0.1-SNAPSHOT.jar /path/to/project ./html

 This will take a few minutes.
 You should find some interactive HTML files inside the _html_ directory after this process.

-### Memory Usage

-PySonar2 doesn't need much memory to do analysis.
-1.5Gb is probably enough for analyzing a medium sized project such as Python's standard library or Django.
-But for generating the HTML files, you may need quite some memory (~2.5Gb for Python 2.7 standard lib).
-This is due to the highlighting code is putting all code and their HTML tags into the memory.